 The Feinstein Institute for Medical Research

-Associate Professor of Molecular Medicine, Hofstra Northwell School of Medicine
+Associate Professor, Molecular Medicine, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (516) 562-3408

 Dr. Patricio Huerta was born in the desert of north Chile.
 He attended the University of Chile, where he studied biology and philosophy and later earned a master’s degree in physiology.
 During this period, he worked under the guidance of Francisco Varela and Humberto Maturana in the laboratory of experimental epistemology.

 He later moved to Boston to pursue doctoral studies at Brandeis University and was advised by his mentor John Lisman to jump into action by learning electrophysiology.
 Dr. Huerta’s doctoral thesis dealt with the topic of theta oscillations and synaptic plasticity in the hippocampus.
 Dr. Huerta stayed in Boston for his postdoctoral fellowship and joined the laboratory of Susumu Tonegawa at Massachusetts Institute of Technology.
 He also worked intermittently in the laboratory of Matthew Wilson.
 His postdoctoral work focused on the mechanisms by which the synaptic receptor, known as N-methyl-D-aspartate receptor, participates in the molecular basis of episodic memory.